hpl002/Masters_Public/readme.md

 The ideal process lies within these two outer limits, ensuring the most amount of uptime and the least amount of wastage.
 This problem is addressed differently depending on how critial the throughput time is.

-By use of model simulation it is possible to finess the model compositon until it meets the required performance metrics.
+By use of model simulation it is possible to finesse the model compositon until it meets the required performance metrics.

 The fundamental problem being that we create process models with the expectation that we always have the required resources to execute the modeled activities.
 In the event where these are not available then there will be delays and halts, and in the event where these are always available then there will be wastage.
 When processes become large and complex it can become very expensive to keep throwing resources at them to ensure uptime.